mozilla-l10n/documentation/src/tools/pontoon/adding_new_locale.md

 Google Translate maintains a list of supported locales in its own format.
 Choose one that matches the locale from [a list of supported locales](https://translate.google.com/intl/en/about/languages/) or leave it blank to disable support for Google Translate for this locale.

+### Google AutoML model

+Set your [Google Cloud AutoML Translation](https://cloud.google.com/translate/) model ID to use the custom translation engine with a trained model.
+You can find the model ID in [Google Cloud management console](https://console.cloud.google.com/translation/models/list).
+If the value is not set, Google’s generic machine translation technology is used instead.

 ### MS translator code

 Microsoft Translator maintains a list of supported locales in its own format.
 Choose one that matches the locale from [a list of supported locales](https://docs.microsoft.com/azure/cognitive-services/Translator/language-support) or leave it blank to disable support for Microsoft Translator for this locale.